nechry/elco-remocon-net-appdaemon/README.md

 - Click on `HACS` on the left menu bar in Home Assistant Web UI
 - Select the three dots in the top right corner.
-- Select Custom repositories
+- Select `Custom repositories`
-- Add the following URL: `https://github.com/nechry/elco-remocon-net-appdaemon` in repository field.
+- Add the following URL: `https://github.com/nechry/elco-remocon-net-appdaemon` to the repository.
-- Select AppDaemon as category.
+- Select `AppDaemon` for the category.
-- then click on `ADD`.
+- Click the `ADD` button.
 - Click on `Automation` in the right panel
 - Click on Explore & download repositories in the bottom right corner
 - Search for `ELCO Remocon.net AppDaemon`, and click on `ELCO Remocon.net AppDaemon` in the list that appears